shapediver/sdTF/specification/1.0/README.md

 # Binary sdTF file format specification

-In broad strokes, a binary Sdtf file consists of three parts:
+In broad strokes, a binary sdTF file consists of three parts:

 - a 20 byte long binary header containing meta data about the file (little endian).
 - a content json of arbitrary length describing the data structure of the payload.